-Gisela Perez Kusakawa, JD
+Gisela Perez Kusakawa

 Gisela Perez Kusakawa is the 2019-2021 National Asian Pacific American Bar Association Law Foundation Community Law Fellow at Asian Americans Advancing Justice | AAJC.